 What are the benefits of becoming a UC GNE?

-Your work and service as a UC GNE are invaluable to the local community as you guide both youth and educators through garden enhanced nutrition education.
-By becoming a UC GNE you will enhance your professional capacity to educate, grow nutritious and sustainable food, advocate for local food systems and network with other UC Cooperative Extension programs, professionals, volunteers and resources.
+Your work and service as a UC GNE volunteer are invaluable to the local community as you guide both youth and educators through garden enhanced nutrition education.
+By becoming a UC GNE you will enhance your capacity to educate, grow nutritious and sustainable food, advocate for local food systems and network with other UC Cooperative Extension programs, professionals, volunteers and resources.